mandlenkosi-Tshabalala/Sales-Analysis-MSBI-/README.md

 -Create an SSIS project and load the excel files into a databse with the use of control and data flow tasks:
 ![SSIS](https://user-images.githubusercontent.com/17761176/202825730-b76f9b5b-aead-4a05-abe8-42df9275b915.png)

--Create an SSAS Project with a Tabular model and Snowflake data:
+-Create an SSAS Project with a Tabular model and Snowflake data with Sales being the Fact table and Product,Category,SubCategory,SalesRep and Geography being the dimensions:
 ![SSAS](https://user-images.githubusercontent.com/17761176/202825920-751a042e-6436-401b-b0f1-34fbaf7e4a99.png)